 Good buys of local craftsmanship include inlaid woodwork 'intarsio', created in anything from small musical boxes right up to large pieces of furniture.
 Cameos and corals make splendid jewelry pieces.
 Admire lifelike Capodimonte figurines created in the Naples area.
 Other shopping possibilities are embroidery and silk work made at home by local ladies, or look out for ceramics from the Amalfi coastline.

 The Sorrento and Naples areas are well known for their cuisine, but perhaps the most famous of all is the Pizza Margherita, invented in Naples.
-Sorrento is renowned for its fresh fish dishes, shell fish (often served with Scialatielli home made pasta) and other sea food such as the delicious calamari.
-Spaghetti with clams is certainly one of the favorites.
-For dessert maybe try the local Pastiera (cake with ricotta cheese, wheat grain and candied fruit).
+Sorrento is renowned for its fresh fish dishes, shell fish (often served with scialatielli home made pasta) and other sea food such as the delicious calamari (squid).
+Spaghetti with clams is certainly one of the favorites and for dessert maybe try the local pastiera (cake with ricotta cheese, wheat grain and candied fruit).